schombert/Project-Alice/docs/rules.md

 - There must be at least one wargoal (other than status quo) in the war
 - idle for too long -- if the war goes too long without some event happening within it (battle or occupation) it may be terminated.
 If something is occupied, I believe the war is safe from termination in this way

+## Movements

+- Movements come in two types: political and social (Here I fold independence movements under the political).
+Functionally, we can better distinguish the movements between those associated with a position on some issue (either political or social) and those for the independence of some national identity.
+- Slave pops cannot belong to a movement

 ## Rebels

 - Rebel fraction: There is a trigger that depends on the fraction of provinces that are controlled by rebels.
 My notes say that only either not-overseas (or maybe only connected to capital) provinces count for calculating this fraction
+- Pops with militancy >= define:MIL_TO_JOIN_REBEL will join a rebel faction rather than a movement (and if the pop's militancy is less than this, it will drop out).
+- Picking a faction for a pop:
+- A pop in a province sieged or controlled by rebels will join that faction, if the pop is compatible with the faction.
+- Otherwise take all the compatible and possible rebel types.
+Determine the spawn chance for each of them, by taking the *product* of the modifiers.
+The pop then joins the type with the greatest chance (that's right, it isn't really a *chance* at all).
+If that type has a defection type, it joins the faction with the national identity most compatible with it and that type (pan-nationalist go to the union tag, everyone else uses the logic I outline below)
+- Faction compatibility: a pop will not join a faction that it is excluded from based on its culture, culture group, religion, or ideology (here it is the dominant ideology of the pop that matters).
+There is also some logic for determining if a pop is compatible with a national identity for independence.
+I don't think it is worth trying to imitate the logic of the base game here.
+Instead I will go with: pop is not an accepted culture and either its primary culture is associated with that identity *or* there is no core in the province associated with its primary identity.
+- When a pop joins a faction, my notes say that the organization of the faction increases by either by the number of divisions that could spawn from that pop (calculated directly by pop size / define:POP_MIN_SIZE_FOR_REGIMENT) or maybe some multiple of that.

 ### Calculating how many regiments are "ready to join" a rebel faction